Why Your Body Doesn’t Recover the Way It Used To

 Looking at the System Behind the Symptoms

+Most approaches focus on individual symptoms, but a more useful place to look is the system that maintains the body in the first place.
 The body already has a repair system.
-The question is whether the conditions are there for that system to function effectively, and stem cells are central to that process.
+The question is whether the conditions are there for that system to function effectively.
+That's where many people get stuck — the system exists, but the conditions don't fully support it.
 If there are not enough cells available, the process is limited.
 If they cannot move efficiently, delivery is limited.
 If signaling is unclear, targeting becomes less precise.

 A Three-Step Approach to Supporting Repair

-These are not separate ideas; they are parts of a sequence.
+These are not separate ideas — they are parts of a sequence.
 Cells are released, they circulate, and they are directed.
 When that sequence is supported, the body is better able to maintain itself over time.

 What This Means in Practice